prantlf/docker-alpine-make-gcc/README.md

 [This image] is supposed to build C and C++ sources into an output usable on [Alpine Linux].
 This image is built automatically on the top of the tag `latest` from the [Alpine repository], so that it is always based on the latest [Alpine Linux].
 Packages `make`, `gcc`, `g++`, `musl-dev`, `binutils`, `autoconf`, `automake`, `libtool`, `pkgconfig`, `check-dev`, `file` nad `patch` have to be updated from time to time by triggering a new build manually.

+If you have trouble pulling the image from the Docker's default hub.docker.com, try gitlab.com, where [this project] is primarily maintained: `registry.gitlab.com/prantlf/docker-alpine-make-gcc`.

 ## Tags

 - [`latest`], `3.14`, `3.13`, `3.12`